 Review of the free 30-day trial ($4.95)

 No need to make an appointment with a dermatologist in-person.
 Curology provides access to dermatological care from the comfort of your phone.
-Customers upload photos of their face and neck and fill out a questionnaire highlighting how frequently you get acne, past acne treatments that have been used, current medications one is taking, and skincare concerns goals.
+Customers use their Curology login to upload photos of their face and neck.
+They also fill out a questionnaire highlighting how frequently you get acne, past acne treatments that have been used, current medications one is taking, and skincare concerns goals.